Former Mozilla CTO: 'Chrome Won'

 People bitching that their web browser, one of the heaviest parts of your systems that you probably use as much or more than anything else, uses a couple gigs of cheap as fuck memory really is ridiculous.

+2 gigs for text in a window parsed by a browser that's more complex than the kernel of the OS you're using.
+Look dipshit, I know you can't put 1+1 together and come up with 2 but most people are intelligent enough to realize that a browser which can pull down a multi-megabit web page and parse + display it instantly will have a significant amount of over head.
+Memory is cheap.
+Buy some.
+If you can't afford it, you're a McDonalds burger flipping scrub that should probably get some job skills before posting o

-Stuck using unsupported versions of Chrome (Score:2)
+Stuck using unsupported versions of Chrome (Score:2, Interesting)

 It won because you became Chrome Junior with the "australis" interface.
 That and you cared more about adding video chat than stability or speed.